KineticCafe/app_identity/ts/packages/suite/README.md

 ## Description

-@kineticcafe/app-identity-suite-ts is the [integration test][] tool for AppIdentity for JavaScript.
+@kineticcafe/app-identity-suite-ts is the [integration test][integration test]
+tool for AppIdentity for JavaScript.

 ## Synopsis